Athens Food and Drink Tour (For Small Groups)

 Our group continued by foot to an herb store, where we were introduced to mastis, a lead ingredient in chewing gum, and given a sample.
 The store had many medicinal herbs and we were given explanation of they were used.
 We then rounded the corner to a local meat store and munched on cured meats, similar to prosciutto, atop crusty rusks (similar to toasts).
 It was deliciously salty and decadent.

 Pin This Post For Later!

-In the fruit market, we feasted on green seedless grapes and olives, both kalamata and big fat black ones.
-Evangelos informed us that only about half the Greek population like olives.
-The last stop in the market offered us samples of a chocolate candy-like product that was dry, but extremely palatable, was made of tahini (sesame seed paste), chocolate, and one other ingredient.
+In the Athens fruit market, we feasted on green seedless grapes and olives, both kalamata and big fat black ones.
+Evangelos informed us that only about half the Greek population like olives, which made me feel better since I do not either.
+The last stop in the market offered us samples of a chocolate candy-like product that was dry, but extremely palatable.
+It was made of tahini (sesame seed paste), chocolate, and one other ingredient.
 Yum!

 We stopped in the meat portion of the market to talk about the meats available in Athens.
 Being from the states, it was hard to see all the raw meats in intense heat piled in heaps with insects buzzing around.
 They also had horses heads displayed on ice.
 Eek!

 Our group was led inside Epirus Tavern to share a stew, made with vegetables similar to ratatouille, and fried anchovies, which most of our group politely declined.
 The vegetables in the stew were extremely tasty, smothered in an olive oil sauce, that was quickly sopped up by the doughy bread they provided us.
 The meal with complimented with local white wine.

 The last stops of the Athens Small Group Food Tour took us to the hipster or trendy part of town, located near the flea markets.
 I fell instantly in love!
 Adorable cafes lined the tree framed alleyways and curvy streets, and beautiful restaurants beckoned for us to visit.